Originally published 26/05/2015, updated on 06/09/19 and updated 17/08/2021

 - Structural beams

 - Structural posts

 - Electrical conduit

-If you’re after a custom made design, you’re going to want to get the dimensions right.
-Using a tape measure:
+If you’re after a custom-made design, you’re going to want to get the dimensions right.

-- Measure the height by measuring from the floor to the top of the garage door.
-Make sure to check if your garage door has any strips attached to the bottom that will account for extra height.
+- Step 3: Ensure to check if your garage door has any strips attached to the bottom that will account for extra height.

-- Make sure you leave room to run the tracks.
+- Step 4: Make sure you leave room to run the tracks.
 Measure the space between the side of the door and the wall on both sides.
 This space should be at least 100mm, which most garages have, or 250mm for double garages.

-- If you’re planning on installing sectional or tilt garage doors, you’ll need to ensure you have roof storage space.
+- Step 5: If you’re planning on installing sectional or tilt garage doors, you’ll need to ensure you have roof storage space.

 - Step 6: To know if you have enough space, measure from the garage door frame to the back of the garage.